lucasvolkmer/d2l-en-branch/chapter_recurrent-modern/seq2seq.md

 Também podemos construir codificadores usando RNNs bidirecionais.
 Neste caso, um estado oculto depende de a subsequência antes e depois da etapa de tempo (incluindo a entrada na etapa de tempo atual), que codifica as informações de toda a sequência.

-Now let us implement the RNN encoder.
-Note that we use an *embedding layer* to obtain the feature vector for each token in the input sequence.
-The weight
-of an embedding layer
-is a matrix
-whose number of rows equals to the size of the input vocabulary (`vocab_size`) and number of columns equals to the feature vector's dimension (`embed_size`).
-For any input token index $i$, the embedding layer fetches the $i^{\mathrm{th}}$ row (starting from 0) of the weight matrix to return its feature vector.
-Besides,
-here we choose a multilayer GRU to implement the encoder.

 Agora, vamos implementar o codificador RNN.
 Observe que usamos uma *camada de incorporação* para obter o vetor de recurso para cada token na sequência de entrada.